-Food and Beverage Consumption in Canarsie/Flatlands According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.
-In Canarsie/Flatlands, one fifth of residents consume no fruits or vegetables in a day, compared with 12% citywide.
-The majority (72%) of residents in Flatbush consume between one and four servings of fruits or vegetables per day, lower than New York City overall (77%).
+Food and Beverage Consumption in Flushing/Clearview

+According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.
+A slightly greater percentage of Flushing/ Clearview residents are meeting this standard (13% vs. 11% in NYC), but 6% consume no fruits or vegetables in a day (vs. 12% in NYC).
+The vast majority of residents both in this neighborhood and citywide consume between one and four servings of fruits or vegetables per day.
 Federal dietary guidelines also recommend limiting daily sugar intake to no more than 10% of calories-that is, no more than 12 teaspoons of sugar for a 2000-calorie-a-day diet.
-One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2 Sugary drink intake in Canarsie/Flatlands is similar to New York City as a whole.
-Nearly one guarter of individuals drink one or more sugary beverages per day, and 45% consume none.
+One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2 The majority (54%) of Flushing/Clearview residents do not consume sugary drinks, higher than citywide (45%).
+In this neighborhood, 18% of residents drink one or more sugary beverages daily, lower than New York City as a whole (24%).
 Daily Consumption of Fruits and Vegetables